lsy0731/lsy0731.github.io/contents/home.md

 - Volunteer of the National College Student Oral Health Volunteer Lecture Team

-- The 10th Graduate Group Dance Competition of Wuhan University <strong>Second Prize</strong>
+- <strong>Second Prize</strong> of the 10th Graduate Group Dance Competition of Wuhan University